 Most browsers allow you to refuse to accept cookies and to delete cookies.
 The methods for doing so vary from browser to browser, and from version to version.
 You can however obtain up-to-date information about blocking and deleting cookies via these links:

-Our current focus value is engaging with the arts well done to Harry B, Romy, Connie and Alfie
+Our current focus value is making sense of the world, well done to Nell, Oscar, Esme and Jake

 Unfortunately not the ones with chocolate chips.